 Most Archives have a search-room which includes reference books, catalogues and indexes.
-They also often have a strongroom where other records are kept in order to protect them as much as possible because some documents could be fragile.
+They also have a strongroom where other records are kept, and a conservation room where repair work is undertaken.

-You are usually able to order documents from the strongroom for scrutiny in the Search-room subject to the particular Archive's regulations for use.
+You are usually able to order documents from the strongroom for scrutiny in the Search-room subject to the particular Archive's regulations for use in order to protect the documents as much as possible as some are fragile and to ensure they are available for future generations.

 Collections held by an Archive can include: